-First, it has been reported that the United States will offer a new agricultural trade negotiating proposal at the second special session of the WTO Committee on Agriculture in Geneva later this farmers and our agricultural producers.
+First, it has been reported that the United States will offer a new agricultural trade negotiating proposal at the second special session of the WTO Committee on Agriculture in Geneva later this month.
+We have had a chance to look at this proposal.
+We consider it a very substantial proposal.